7 Things To Do In Coolangatta on The Gold Coast

 From the Captain Cook Memorial Lighthouse, keep walking up the hill for a fabulous 180-degree view over the ocean to Point Danger.
 On the lookout, you can take photos of Captain Cook Memorial Lighthouse and enjoy a stunning view over the sea, the jetty and the lovely Duranbah Beach with the Tweed River Inlets.
 The whole area is green, ideal for a picnic, and has BBQ facilities.

-Watch surfers catching a wave.
+Watch surfers catching a wave

 From any beach in Coolangatta, you have a majestic view of the Surfer Paradise silhouette on the horizon.
 Kirra Beach and Coolangatta Beach are the best viewing points for watching surfers catch a wave.
 I could spend hours there watching surfers with the Surfer Paradise spectacular background.